kyma-project/website/content/blog-posts/2019-10-18-release-notes-1.6/index.md

 ### Improved installation documentation

 We want our documentation to be comprehensive, yet easy to follow and understand.
 That's why we constantly improve it, always with the community feedback in mind.
 Our [most recent discussions](https://kyma-community.slack.com/archives/CD2HJ0E78/p1568721087011100) turned out to be a great starting point for another successful implementation.
 Check out [this](https://kyma-project.io/docs/1.6/root/kyma/#installation-install-kyma-on-a-cluster) installation document to explore the new structure.

+### Added troubleshooting guide for Backup

+We are aware of potential issues that may occur from time to time.
+That's why our troubleshooting guides are there to help you.
+If you experience problems with Eventing after you completed the restore process, read [this](https://kyma-project.io/docs/1.6/components/backup#troubleshooting-restore-troubleshooting-eventing-not-working) guide.

 ## Eventing